midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 - The recipient's address.
 - The proof that the recipient is eligible for the claim.

+Possible uses of mint transactions are - assigning rewards to SPOs, assigning rewards to SPO delegators, minting tokens for faucet in testnets.

 ## State management

 Wallet has a state, which needs accurate maintenance in order to be able to use coins in a transaction.
 Minimally, it consists of the data needed to spend coins:
 - keys
-- set of known shielded coins
+- A set of owned shielded coins
-- shielded coin commitment Merkle tree
+- A Merkle tree of shielded coin commitments
-- set of known unshielded coins
+- A set of owned unshielded coins

+Owned coins do not have to be spendable at particular point.
+They might also be coins that the wallet was let know of, which are expected to be included in one of the future transactions.

 Additionally, it is in practice important to track progress of synchronization with chain, pool of pending transactions and transaction history.